Mêdog County: History

-Over the period of time Tibetans and Tshangla migrants amalgamated to form an homogeneous group called Pemakopas (Pad-ma dkod pa).
+Over the period of time, Tibetans and Tshangla migrants amalgamated to form an homogeneous group called Pemakopas (Pad-ma dkod pa).
 The process of infusion gave birth to a new Tshangla dialect called Pemako dialect.

 The majority of the people in Pemako speak the Tshangla language.
 Historically, Tshangla speakers migrated from eastern Bhutan around the 17th century during the Drukpa conquest led by Zhabdrung Ngawang Ngamgyal.
 It was reported that over several hundred families made their way to Pemako.
 Ngatshang and Chitsang clans were there in Pemako, later joined by many more people who left their homeland in a quest for better life.

 When the first Tsangla people arrived in Pemako they settled in the lower Yarlung valley, surrounded by Kongpopas in the northwest, Pobas in the northeast, and Lhopas in the south.
 The Tsangla adopted many customs from their neighbors but still retained their original language.
 Historically, the area came under the rule of Powo (Bomê) kings who ruled the entirety of Pemako (now Medog).
 During Powo rule, Pemako residents had good relations with the Tibetans.
 They jointly fought against the Tani (Adis) and Mishmis who regularly disturbed the pilgrimage.

-By 1931 the Tibetan government (Ganden Phodrang) was able to dismantle the Powo kingdom and the region came under the direct rule of the central Tibetan Government in Lhasa.
+By 1931, the Tibetan government (Ganden Phodrang) was able to dismantle the Powo kingdom and the region came under the direct rule of the central Tibetan Government in Lhasa.
 Ganden Phodrang had its governor stationed in Medog Dzong, who looked after the territory and established communications between Lhasa and Pemako.
 Compulsory taxes in cash or goods were to be paid to Lhasa.
 The region of Pemako was divided among different monasteries and different aristocratic families.
 Some regions of Pemako pay tax to the Sera Monastery in the form of grains, chillis, bamboo poles for prayer flags (Dharchen), products made of cane, medicinal herbs such as yertsa-goonbu, mushroom, and animal skin.

+On April 25, 1951, the 18th Army of the Chinese People's Liberation Army assigned Bomi, Luoyu, and Gongbu to the jurisdiction of the Bomi Division of Labor.
+On July 23, 1959, Medog County was under the jurisdiction of the Tagong Division Committee.
+On August 27 of the same year, the Medog County Party Committee and the county government were formally established in the Pai District of Milin County.
+On February 24, 1960, the Pagoda Works Division was renamed Nyingchi Division, and Medog County was under its jurisdiction.
+In July 1964, Medog County was placed under the jurisdiction of Lhasa City.
+On February 1, 1986, Medog County was placed under the jurisdiction of Nyingchi Prefecture.
+In 1988, the district was withdrawn and the township was merged, and a total of 8 townships and 59 administrative villages were established.
+In May 1988, Damuluoba Ethnic Township was established.
+In 1999, Medog Township was revoked and Medog Town was established.
+In March 2015, the Nyingchi area was abolished and prefecture-level Nyingchi City was established, and Medog County was under the jurisdiction of Nyingchi City.